Lay Leadership

 Vestry

-PERRIE O’TIERNEY-GINN, Junior Warden
+PERRIE O’TIERNEY-GINN, Senior Warden

-Perrie, along with her husband Matthew and daughter Daphne (10), joined St. John’s in March 2018, after moving to Braintree from Ohio.
+Perrie, along with her husband Matthew and daughter Daphne (11), joined St. John’s in March 2018, after moving to Braintree from Ohio.
 Right from her first Sunday, Perrie felt warmly welcomed and knew St. John’s was “home.”
 Perrie has served in many roles at St. John’s, most notably as a Sunday School teacher (2018–present) and a member of the Sunday School Leadership Team (since 2021).
 She also serves on the Altar Guild, and ushers when time allows.
 She has served on vestry since 2022.

-Perrie is the Executive Director of the Mother Infant Research Institute at Tufts Medical Center, and an Associate Professor in the Department of Obstetrics and Gynecology at Tufts University School of Medicine.
+Perrie is the Executive Director of the Woman, Mother + Baby Research Institute at Tufts Medical Center, and an Associate Professor in the Department of Obstetrics and Gynecology at Tufts University School of Medicine.
 A Perinatal Biologist, Perrie’s lab studies how maternal exposures in pregnancy such as stress, diet, and metabolism impact the growth and long-term health of offspring.
 Ask her anything about the placenta!
 When not in her lab or at St. John’s Perrie enjoys reading, drinking coffee, nature walks, and watching Fantasy/Sci-Fi flicks.

 RICHARD “SKIP” HULL, Treasurer